MickeyKay/better-font-awesome/CONTRIBUTING.md

 // Run tests to ensure everything is working as expected npm run test

+// Run linting checks to ensure coding standards are met npm run lint npm run lint-fix // Optionally fix errors that can be handled automatically.

 // Commit your changes
 git commit -m 'Do thing X to fix thing Y'
 ```